0xviggy/blockchain-indexer/learning/Message-Queues.md

 # Message Queues & Caching

+> ⚠️ **EDUCATIONAL MATERIAL** - Interview prep & learning reference
+> Kafka is NOT currently used in this project.
+See [../DESIGN_DECISIONS.md](../DESIGN_DECISIONS.md) for why we use direct PostgreSQL writes.

 > **Purpose**: Comprehensive guide to Kafka, Redis, and event-driven architecture for blockchain indexing systems with integrated interview Q&A.

 ---